jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 + operations on a single file descriptor - fd_set, FD_* macros, fcntl, read, write, recv, send, fstat, fdopen, close, dup and dup2
 + operations on multiple file descriptors - select
 + signal semantics on these operations - ex. select (or any blocking IO call) returning EINTR
-+ Apart from these, the wrapper also bridges the gap on POSIX signal().
++ Apart from these, the wrapper also bridges the gap in using POSIX signal.
 Details below.

 Design summary of POSIX wrapper
 + Single threaded (not thread safe based on current needs but can be made so if needed going forward).